-It's important to us that we're there to help anyone that's feeling the strain, and carers, family, and friends all give so much of their time in the support of others that it often comes at the cost of their own mental and physical wellbeing.
+It's important to us that we're there to help anyone that's feeling the strain.
+Carers, family and friends of people living with mental illness all give so much of their time in the support of others that it often comes at the cost of their own mental and physical wellbeing.
 This week gives us all the chance to recognise the great work that carers do.
-And that is why we are proud to be part of Carers Week and hope you will join us too.
+That is why we are proud to be part of Carers Week and hope you will join us too.

 Across the UK there are millions of people caring unpaid for an ill, frail or disabled family member or friend.
 These people are called carers but they would probably say that they are just being a husband, a wife, a mum, a dad, a son, a daughter, a friend or a good neighbour.